SOLV-Code/RapidRicker/README.md

 * **Ricker Parameters and Benchmark Estimates**: Ricker model fits and biological benchmarks are simple deterministic fits based on ```lm(logRpS ~ S)```.
 These are intended solely as a rapid check for the sensitivity to different ways of subsetting the data.
 We envision this as a pre-screening step to plan out more formal model fitting and sensitivity testing (e.g. Bayesian models with time-varying productivity, hierarchical models with shared productivity estimates across stocks).

 * **Bayesian Ricker Fits**: This package includes functions that implement Bayesian Ricker fits via the R2jags package.
-These are now obsolete, because the [samEst package](https://github.com/Pacific-salmon-assess/samEst) does the same thing faster and more reliably using using STAN.
+These are now obsolete, because the [samEst package](https://github.com/Pacific-salmon-assess/samEst) does the same thing faster and more reliably using STAN.
 However, we've kept the Bayesian functions in this package to ensure archived code for completed research documents keeps working.